atul1503/Knowledge/JetPack Compose.md

 You have to use `@Transaction` annotation for these query since internally it is calling 2 queries and we want those queries to be a part of single transaction.

-*Remember that DAO is not tied to any enitity so that in a single DAO interface you can define queries for all enitities that you have in the DB.
-But it's not recommended.*
+*Remember that DAO interface is not tied to any enitity so that in a single DAO interface you can define queries for all enitities that you have in the DB.
+But it's not recommended to do that.*